markhull/markhull.github.io/_posts/2017-12-21-Divergent.md

 If you're curious, I was using an 8-core processor running the Eclipse JVM, scanning two subnets of 5100 IP addresses, of which 7 addresses were reachable.
 I used a 2500ms timeout for the ping attempt, ergo there was a hard bottom limit for the run of 2.5 seconds if *any* of the addresses was unreachable.
 (end tl;dr)

-And because I wanted **yay** I kept trying out different things; I'm stubborn about things like that.
+And because I wanted **yay** I kept trying out different things; I'm stubborn like that.
 That's when I got to LanScan.
-I knew it would suck wind because of the thread count but I tried it out anyway.
+I knew it would suck wind because of the outrageous thread count but I tried it out anyway.
 Holy shit!
 Bam!
 About 15 seconds for the entire run.
 I figured there was something wrong with the code so I took it apart and audited it and benchmarked it; sure enough, it hit every address and worked great in 15 seconds.
 I conducted more rigorous trials and here are my benchmark results:

 |**#threads**|**seconds**|
 |----------------|--------------:|